AdamMoffitt/portfolio/Swift (iOS) Projects/RecipMe/README.md

 # RecipMe

 iOS Mobile Application to track what is in your fridge and suggest recipes you can make with what you have on hand.
+Not sure what to eat for dinner?
+Forget dropping cash on eating out or delivery, and don't even think about another Top Ramen night.
+RecipMe suggests recipe ideas to you based on the ingredients that you have ON HAND in your kitchen.

 ## Technologies
  - Firebase Authentication